SimpleSharp/AdsWrapper/README.md

     | `T[]`                     | `ARRAY`       | Fixed-size arrays                 |
     |---------------------------|---------------|-----------------------------------|

-Quick Start Step 1 - Create two structures in your PLC project containing the data to be read and written (you can choose any name you like)
+Quick Start Step 1 - Create two structures in your PLC project containing the data to be read and written (you can choose any name you like):

     TYPE _DATA_FROM_PLC_TO_HMI :
     STRUCT